gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 - When the association is in states CLOSED, COOKIE-WAIT, and COOKIE-ECHOED, any Control chunk is sent unprotected (i.e. plain text).
-No DATA chunks shall be sent in these states and DATA chunks received shall be silently discarded.
+No DATA chunks are sent in these states and DATA chunks received are silently discarded, see {{RFC9260}}.

 - When the DTLS Chunk is in state PROTECTED and the SCTP association is in states ESTABLISHED or in the states for association shutdown,